hadjaba/Hadja-projects/README.md

 # Hadja-projects
-A collection of personal and academic projects by Hadja Ba
+A collection of personal and academic projects by Hadja Ba over the course of the summer 2025